Education (EDU)

 This course is designed to introduce the developing teacher to reading instruction and the development of a reading/writing community in English for English language learners (ELLs).
 This course is designed to promote continuous improvement in educator practice, and to build confidence and familiarity with research-proven practices for working with ELLs.
 This course is framed around two module areas: A) ELLs: Their World and Second Language Acquisition Process in the SEI Classroom, and B) Academic Language and Literacy Development in the SEI Classroom.
 Students are only endorsed for SEI if they complete an initial licensure program at Bay Path University.

-EDU 350: Designing and Implementing Math Instructions for Diverse Learners (3 credits)
+EDU 350: Designing and Implementing Math Instruction for Diverse Learners (3 credits)

 Students will plan, implement, and assess curriculum and instruction in mathematics for diverse student populations that reflect the Common Core and the Massachusetts Mathematics Frameworks.
 Emphasis is on research-based mathematical pedagogical practices that develop literacy skills alongside math skills.
 Topics include anti-racist and anti-bias curriculum and instructional design and delivery methods, technology as a curriculum resource, formal and informal assessment techniques and their connection to instructional planning, effective communication, and strategies for promoting classroom spaces that develop positive social identities based on membership in multiple groups.
 Students are required to complete a fieldwork experience in mathematics at the early childhood or elementary level.